gridai/grid-docs/docs/platform/2_Custom Cloud Credentials/3_adding-custom-cloud-credentials.md

 grid delete cluster <cluster name>
 ```

-Next use terraform to delete the AWS resources you created as part of the install process.
+Next, use terraform to delete the AWS resources you created as part of the install process.

 ```bash
 terraform destroy
 ```

 # Next Steps
-Now that you have gotten a feel for deploying Grid Managed BYOC Mode, we would like to show you our enterprise ready mode called [Self Managed BYOC Mode](./self-managed-byoc).
+Now that you have gotten a feel for deploying Grid Managed BYOC Mode, we would like to show you the Enterprise-ready mode called [Self Managed BYOC Mode](./self-managed-byoc).